citizenfx/fivem-docs/content/docs/scripting-manual/using-scaleform/_index.md

 weight: 80
 ---

-Scaleform GFx is the native GUI for GTA V, based on Flash technology using ActionScript 2, which is a superset of ECMAScript (JavaScript) - read more on [Wikipedia](https://en.wikipedia.org/wiki/Scaleform_GFx).
+Scaleform GFx is the native GUI for GTAV, based on Flash technology using ActionScript 2, which is a superset of ECMAScript (JavaScript) - read more on [Wikipedia](https://en.wikipedia.org/wiki/Scaleform_GFx).

 Development environment
 ---------------